FAQ

 Polar Bear - Canadian High Arctic

 The Association of Arctic Expedition Cruise Operators (AECO) implement strict wildlife guidelines that all visitors to the Arctic must abide by.
 On-board briefings will be given to all guests.
+The Norwegian Government has also recently imposed 300-500 metre distance between people/zodiacs and ships from Polar bears.

 What if I need to go to the toilet when ashore?